-In light of the needs of the times, the district planning system has been expanded by several revisions of the Building Standards Act in which the following exceptional schemes were established: the "bonus FAR type" (established in 1990) that eases the maximum floor area ratio (FAR) for buildings including houses in order to promote housing supply, the "FAR incentive type" (established in 1992) that applies the high FAR along with improvement of roads, etc. by setting out a two-staged FAR in order to promote public facility development and efficient land use, the "appropriate building bulk distribution type" (established in 1992) that promotes reasonable land use by reallocating more detailed FARs in a zone, and the "townscape formation type" (established in 1995) that excludes the FAR and setbacks restrictions attributable to frontage roads, thereby promoting the formation of townscape in which building heights and wall positions are well-ordered.
+In light of the needs of the times, the district planning system has been expanded by several revisions of the Building Standards Act in which the following exceptional schemes were established: the "grade-separated Road system" (established in 1989) that promotes comprehensive development of roads and buildings and so on, the "Urban housing development promotion-type" (established in 1990) that eases the maximum floor area ratio (FAR) for buildings including houses in order to promote housing supply, the "Public facilities development promoting-type" (established in 1992) that applies the high FAR along with improvement of roads, etc. by setting out a two-staged FAR in order to promote public facility development and efficient land use, the "Floor-area ratio transfer-type" (established in 1992) that promotes reasonable land use by reallocating more detailed FARs in a zone, and the "Building shapes coordinating-type" (established in 1995) that excludes the FAR and setbacks restrictions attributable to frontage roads, thereby promoting the formation of townscape in which building heights and wall positions are well-ordered.

-Also, the revised Building Standards Act, etc. of July 2002 have streamlined and integrated the district planning system, repealed the conventional redevelopment district plan and residential area high-level use district plan, integrated these plans into redevelopment promotion districts in district plans, and established the high-level use district plan.
+Also, the revised Building Standards Act, etc. of July 2002 streamlined and integrated the district planning system, repealed the conventional redevelopment district plan and residential area high-level use district plan, integrated these plans into redevelopment promotion districts in district plans, and established an Efficient land utilization-type district plan.

-Also, as of March 31, 2013, 775 areas in total (including those which designate redevelopment promotion districts) have been designated in city plans: 413 areas in the ward area (e.g. Jingumae 1, 3 and 4 chome, Shibuya Ward) and 362 areas in Tama area (Nanzan Tobu area, Inagi City, etc.).
+Also, as of March 31, 2023, 949 areas in total have been designated in city plans: 499 areas in the s special-ward area and 450 areas in Tama area.